 In 2001, LSS came under the auspices of St. John’s Lutheran Ministries

-Over the years, LSS programs and services have included chaplaincy at the State prison in Deer Lodge and hospitals in Great Falls and Billings.
-Current services include refugee resettlement, mental health counseling services, disaster services and birthparent counseling and adoption services.
+Over the years, LSS programs and services have included chaplaincy at the State prison in Deer Lodge and hospitals in Great Falls and Billings, refugee resettlement, disaster services.
+Current services include mental health counseling services, birthparent counseling and adoption services.

-LSS has had 11 Executive Directors to date.
-Five have been Lutheran pastors and 6 have not.
-Although we are called Lutheran Social Services, the majority of our adoptive parents, birthparents and staff are not Lutheran.
+Although we are called Lutheran Social Services, the majority of our adoptive parents, birthparents and staff are not Lutheran and we serve all in need, regardless of religious background.